Mitchman215/cs1300-portfolio/src/content/case-studies/ip-tcp.md

 ## Overview

 The Internet Protocol (IP) and Transmission Control Protocol (TCP) are procedures that make up the backbone of the internet.
-They define a standard for how information is exchanged across the world with reliability, resiliency, and efficiency built-in.
+They define a standard for how information is efficiently and reliably exchanged across the world.
 IP and TCP are almost certainly the protocols used to transport the data that makes up this webpage to your computer, allowing you to read this very text!

-In an effort to better understand these fundamental protocols, I collaborated with a partner to implement both of them from scratch using the Go programming language.
+In an effort to better understand these fundamental protocols and practice my system programming skills, I collaborated with a partner to implement both protocols from scratch using the Go programming language.

 ## Technical specifications